adnsv/panctx/README.md

 ## Sample Main File

-A typical main file defines the overall structure of the document.
+Main file defines the overall structure of the document.
 Here is an example:

 ```tex
 \input $<template:preamble.tex>$